mcoted/slist/README.md

 SList - A Lightweight Lisp Compiler
 ===================================

 SList is a lightweight Lisp compiler written in C++.
-It is designed to be added as a scripting language into existing C++ projects.
+It is designed as a scripting language to be added in existing C++ projects.

  * It supports every basic Lisp concepts.
  * It has no external dependencies.